Costa Blanca Tour

 Level 4 - Dialed Competitor

-This person follows a dialed training plan hovering around 15+ hours in the saddle per week.
+This person follows a dialed training plan hovering around 14+ hours in the saddle per week.
 On group rides they’re in the front, can launch attacks, and consistently finishes at the top of their category in races and events.
-They have experience calibrating themselves to handle 5 long days in a row.
+They have experience calibrating themselves to handle 5 long days on the bike in a row.

 Sample Itinerary